REMOTE-I

 Pilot feedback loop

-Use structured feedback from operational users to assess adoption potential and next-step readiness.
+Use structured feedback from operational users to assess adoption potential and inform next-step decisions.

 What the pilot tests